DoctorKhan/The-Social-Game-Book/output/final/The_Social_Game_Complete_Book.md

 ## Chapter 3: The Calendar in Bali

 Twice a day the island exhales.
 Smoke lifts from offerings on doorsteps, and the traffic’s rhythm changes like a metronome bumped a notch.
 Gamelan bells don’t keep time so much as braid it.
-I kept checking my watch and felt a little foolish, like bringing a ruler to measure the ocean.
+I kept checking my watch, feeling a rising sense of professional anxiety.
+It was a logistical nightmare.

 It was a coincidence that I went to Bali.
 I had been hired to write some software for a startup, and the founder happened to be there.